polcak/jsrestrictor/website/content/pages/faq.md

 * the [SyncMessage back-end cancels the webRequest](https://github.com/hackademix/nscl/blob/40e765f0d66a10b25a27a375bc62ea141a73734f/common/SyncMessage.js#L106).

 Some tools can see such a request, but it will never leave your browser.

-#### How can I get active and participate?

-You can track the development in our [repository](https://pagure.io/JShelter/webextension).
-You can fill an issue or pick up an issue and start working on JShelter.
-Please let us know before you start implementing, preferably directly in the issue.
-You can contact us by e-mail at jshelter@gnu.org.
-We have a [mailing list](https://lists.nongnu.org/archive/html/js-shield/)

 #### What is the proper way to cite JShelter in a paper?